rpede/MobileProgramming24/_learning_dart/objects.md

 ```

 Assigning parameters directly to instance fields is very common.
-So the Dart designers made a nice shorthand for us.
+Luckily the Dart designers made a nice shorthand for us.

 ```dart
 class Point {